Speaker Evaluation Forms and Summary Reports for Educational Sessions

 Sample Speaker Evaluations

-Anyone who is working on an educational program recognizes that it’s important to develop a speaker evaluation form to measure the effectiveness of the overall program or an individual break out session.
-It is something that challenges meeting and event planners, and it’s a step that many would like to overlook.
+Anyone working on an educational program recognizes the importance of developing a speaker evaluation form to measure the effectiveness of an overall program or individual break out session.
+It's a challenge for most meeting and event planners, and it’s a step that many would like to overlook.

-Perhaps the biggest challenge associated with creating a speaker evaluation form is to format it so that it’s easy to complete.
-Although most attendees expect to complete an evaluation, it’s helpful to remember that they are usually more interested in leaving a session immediately when it concludes.
+Perhaps the biggest challenge of a speaker evaluation form is making it easy to complete.
+Although most attendees expect to complete an evaluation, it’s helpful to remember that they are usually more interested in leaving a session immediately than filling out a lengthy evaluation form.

-Recognizing this challenge, provide some sort of incentive to have attendees complete the form.
+Recognizing this challenge, some planners provide an incentive for attendees complete the form.
 It is an opportunity for the planner to have some fun and reinforce the company and may include promotional items from the organization or even gift certificates.

 Elements of a Speaker Evaluation Form

-The most important item that meeting planners should consider when developing a speaker evaluation form is the importance of keeping the form brief (one page).
-Some tips include:
+The most important point that meeting planners should remember is to keep the evaulation form brief (one page).
+Other tips include:

-- Provide clear, brief instructions at the top.
+- Provide clear, brief instructions at the top of the form.

 - List the session name and speaker on the form.